Traditional Marmalade Cocktails Past To Present

 From Seattle bartender Jamie Boudreau’s recipe.
 This drink is usually made with Cachaca, a liquor made from fermented sugar cane juice.
 It is the third most popular liquor in the world and very common in Brazil.
 Not always easy to find everywhere in the U.S.

-• 3 ounces Cachaca (or rum)
+- 3 ounces Cachaca (or rum)

-• 1 ounce fresh lemon juice
+- 1 ounce fresh lemon juice

-• 2 dashes orange bitters
+- 2 dashes orange bitters

-• 1 egg white
+- 1 egg white

 Combine ingredients in a cocktail shaker; shake well, without ice, to dissolve the marmalade and aerate the egg white.
-Fill shaker with ice and shake very hard for 10 seconds; strain into chilled cocktail glass.
+Fill the shaker with ice and shake very hard for 10 seconds; strain into a chilled cocktail glass.

 Russian Martini